Back to Blog

 • Use the Go gateway when you want a thin orchestration layer: the gateway calls an external embedding API (or a dedicated embedding service), does retrieval and rerank, and returns results.
 You get the same API shape with a tiny image and ~35 MB RSS, so you can pack many more replicas per node or run on small instances.
 Throughput and latency then depend on your embedding backend, not on Go.

-• Use the Rust (ONNX) gateway when you want the same model as Python with a smaller footprint and native speed: export the model once, then run the same benchmark for an apples-to-apples comparison of RPS, p95, and RSS.
+• Use the Rust (ONNX) gateway when you want the same model as Python with a smaller footprint and native speed — direct comparison on RPS, p95, and RSS.

-All three implementations are in the repo; you can run the same benchmark against any of them and plug in your own targets.
+All three implementations are in the repo; plug in your own targets and workloads as needed.

 Super gateway: Rust with three modes (merge of Rust + Go into one binary)